‘Bold And The Beautiful’ Spoilers For Wednesday: Hope & Steffy Strike A Deal

 Before the physician breaks the news, the two couples face each other.
 Steffy and Finn present a united front.
 Finn has promised Steffy that he will stand by her even if he is not the baby daddy.
 He loves her and wants a family with her.

 In contrast, Hope and Liam are divided.
 Although they still love each other, his betrayal has shaken the foundation of their union.
-So, when she confronts Steffy, tensions will rise.
+When she confronts Steffy, tensions will rise.

-Although, the soap opera was pre-empted on CBS, Australia aired the episode on Tuesday, February 9.
-According to well-known The Bold and the Beautiful fan, Marco Cappiello, Hope asked Steffy not to be so present in their lives in the future.
+Although the soap opera was pre-empted on CBS, Australia aired the episode on Tuesday, February 9.
+According to a tweet from well-known The Bold and the Beautiful fan Marco Cappiello, Hope asked Steffy not to be so present in their lives in the future.
 Steffy immediately agrees with the request.

 “Deal!” the mother-to-be says.